 As for the rockets, ten PSLV launches, three GSLV MkII, one GSLV Mk III have been lined up.
-Two small satellite launch vehicle has also been lined up, said the Minister.
+The Minister has also lined up two small satellite launch vehicles.

 Indian Space Programme is focused on the peaceful use of outer space.
 Towards this end, space technology should be used for the benefit of the country and society, and should provide solutions for developmental activities – Jitendra Singh, Union Minister of State for Atomic Energy and Space

-For the 2019-20 timeline, to date, 11 out of the total targeted missions have been completed.
+For the 2019-20 timeline, 11 out of the total targeted missions have been completed.

 India’s PM Narendra Modi had increased the annual budget of the space program by 3%, and this development is taking place also partly due to the increase in budget.
-The ISRO scientists’ relentless efforts gave India a prominent place among the other space agencies of the world.
+The ISRO scientists’ relentless efforts gave India a prominent place among the other world space agencies.

-Amidst all the satellites that ISRO is planning to launch in 2020-21, the most exciting news has to be the fact that ISRO is already planning on sending a crewed shuttle into space in December 2021.
+Amidst all the satellites that ISRO is planning to launch in 2020-21, the most exciting news is that ISRO is already planning on sending a crewed shuttle into space in December 2021.